microsoft/cppgraphqlgen/README.md

 # Getting Started

+## Related projects

+I created a couple of sample projects to demonstrate integrating the [schema.today.graphql](./samples/schema.today.graphql) service into an Electron app.
+They're available under my personal account, feel free to use either or both of these as a starting point to integrate your own generated service with Node or Electron:
+* [electron-cppgraphql](https://github.com/wravery/electron-cppgraphql): Node Native Module which compiles against the version of the Node headers included in Electron.
+* [cppgraphiql](https://github.com/wravery/cppgraphiql): Electron app which consumes `electron-cppgraphql` and exposes an instance of [GraphiQL](https://github.com/graphql/graphiql) on top of it.

 ## Installation process

 First, clone this repo, then make sure you have the dependencies.
 Acquiring the dependencies is a